Mallorca in April, Es Colomer

 Pollença’s rugged coastline is a dream to explore on a road trip!

-Even without a car, you get to popular mountain villages like Sóller, Pollença, and Valldemossa with the TIB buses.
-They might not be the fastest option, but they’re certainly cheap (and free for residents in 2024!)
+Even without a car, you can get to popular mountain villages like Sóller, Pollença, and Valldemossa with the TIB buses.
+They might not be the fastest option, but they’re certainly cheap (and free for residents in 2025!)

 Hit the beach!